shermanloan/scejson-doc/doc/module-principalplus.md

 **Example - Request Envelope for PrincipalPlus Module**

-The following example is a request for a Fixed Principal Plus Interest Loans loan with proceeds of $10,000, interest will accrue at a 6.0% rate using an actual day / 365 U. S. Rule accrual method (accrual code `320`).
+The following example is a request for a fixed principal plus interest Loans loan with proceeds of $10,000, interest will accrue at a 6.0% rate using an actual day / 365 U. S. Rule accrual method (accrual code `320`).
 There will be 12 monthly payments, the first 11 of which will pay of a fixed principal amount